henryh9n/Python-Software-Engineer-Training/MATERIALS.md

-# List of usful and interesting materials
+# List of Usful and Interesting Materials

 ## Object Orienter Programming and Design
 [The Catalog of Design Patterns](https://refactoring.guru/design-patterns/catalog) - Extensive list of Design Patterns with detailed description on what particular problem each solves and how to implement.
 Includes code examples on Python.